lorselq/enochian_language_modeling/README.md

 This project does not seek to contest this interpretation.
 Instead, *Liber Loagaeth* provides a challenging, bounded dataset for exploring how AI systems can infer meaningful semantic relationships and construct speculative lexicons from irregular, anomalous text data.
 Such experiments offer methodological insights into computational semantic analysis, low-resource language modeling, and broader digital humanities applications.

+The repository is organized as a monorepo built with Poetry.
+Two cooperating packages live under `src/`:

+- `enochian_translation_team` — the interactive, agent-driven pipeline that proposes and adjudicates speculative morpheme glosses.
+- `enochian_lm` — the analytics companion that consumes the agents' SQLite logs, recomputes embeddings, and exports attribution/collocation/residual statistics.

+All CLIs described below (e.g., `enochian-analysis`, `enochian-build-fasttext`, `enlm`) are registered via `pyproject.toml` and can be executed with `poetry run <command>` once dependencies have been installed.

 ## Project Goals
 **Current phase**:
 - Identify plausible root morphemes via examination of semantic clusters within the linguistic corpus.